hsynercn/pluralsight-js-path/1_javascript_getting_started.md

 let sum = Number.parseFloat("123.12");
 ```
-This string is can't be converted to a number, result is Not A Number.
+This string can't be converted to a number, result is Not A Number.
 ```js
 //NaN
 let total = Number.parseFloat("AAA123.12");